ttummuru/ttummuru.github.io/_pages/research.md

 author_profile: true
 ---

-Interests
+Research Interests
 ======

-A good part of my work in grad school was focused on modelling and characterizing an exotic states called topological superconductors.
+A good part of my work in grad school was focused on modelling and characterizing exotic states of matter called topological superconductors.
 For starters, a superconductor is material that, in addition to having other intriguing features, allows electric current to flow through without resistance.
 Since their discovery in 1911, a number of materials, including common place metals aluminium and lead, have been shown to become superconducting when cooled to very low temperatures.
 Over the past two decades, a special class of superconductors called topological superconductors have garnered academic interest because of their relevance for quantum computation.
-Building on recent experimental innovations, here we propose conceptually new ways to engineer topological states by assembling individual constituents in a specific manner, much like in a Lego.
+Building on recent experimental innovations, we proposed conceptually new ways to engineer topological states by assembling individual constituents in a specific manner, much like in a Lego.
 Collaborating with experimentalists has been an exciting aspect of the job.

 Publications
 ======